psychopa4/MMCNN/README.md

 ## Citation
 If you find our code or datasets helpful, please consider citing our work.

+@ARTICLE{wang2018mmcnn,
+        author = {Wang, Zhongyuan and Yi, Peng and Jiang, Kui and Jiang, Junjun and Han, Zhen and Lu, Tao and Ma, Jiayi}, journal={IEEE Transactions on Image Processing},
+        title = {Multi-Memory Convolutional Neural Network for Video Super-Resolution}, year={2018},
+    }

 ## Contact
 If you have questions or suggestions, please send email to yipeng@whu.edu.cn.